Engineering Note

 Introduction

 Building WebScope was not just about writing code.
-It was about understanding how real systems behave under complex conditions.
-What seemed simple during development became significantly harder when different parts of the system started interacting.
+It was about understanding how real systems behave when multiple parts start depending on each other: frontend screens, APIs, data processing, state, errors, and performance.

-The biggest shift was moving from a feature-driven mindset to a system-driven approach.
-Instead of asking "how do I build this feature", the question became "how will this behave when everything connects together".
+Instead of only asking, “How do I build this feature?”, the better question became, “How will this behave when everything connects together?”

 The Problem

-• Data dependencies became unclear
+• Data dependencies became unclear across features

-• API responses were inconsistent across features
+• API responses were inconsistent between different screens

-• Frontend started handling too much logic
+• The frontend started handling too much business logic

-• Small changes caused unexpected side effects
+• Small changes caused unexpected side effects in other areas

 System Design / Approach